GabCas28/Image-Repository/README.md

 This way, we avoid freezing server threads, unloading its charge.
 We also achieve a faster response and a smoother user experience.

-The tools and frameworks to use are unclear yet, probably MongoDB for the databases, RabbitMQ as a message broker and Celery as a distributed job queue.
+The tools and frameworks to use are MongoDB for the databases, RabbitMQ as a message broker and Celery as a distributed job queue.
+The structure of the services will be written in Node, and the messages will be sent to the Celery system, so the system will use a combination of different languages: Python for the events; Javascript for the logic; and Typescript for the database object interfaces.

 ## User Stories :eyes: